 What Can Personal Conveyance Be Used For?

-The time spent transporting personal property or driving to entertainment facilities, cargo trailer drop lots, and any time spent transporting others when considered off-duty drivers are all permissible.
+The time spent transporting personal property or driving to entertainment facilities, cargo trailer drop lots, and transporting others when considered off-duty drivers are all permissible.
 However, that’s only if the actions are taken for commercial benefit.

 There are many ways that personal conveyance can be spent as long as the motor carrier isn’t prohibiting personal conveyance.
 In this case, it would still be important to understand the examples of personal conveyance, even if you cannot use it due to the restrictions.